-Ivymount's 5th Annual Special Needs Resource Fair is a wonderful opportunity to learn about services and activities for individuals with special needs, including autism, in the DC area.
+Ivymount's Annual Special Needs Resource Fair is a wonderful opportunity to learn about services and activities for individuals with special needs, including autism, in the DC area.

-For further information, please contact Nancy Yasharoff via email or at (301) 469 0223 x103.
+For information about our 2018 Resource Fair, please contact Nancy Yasharoff via email or at (301) 469 0223 x103.